 A content brief is the plan you make before writing.
 It answers: what should this post cover, what questions should it answer, and what are the top-ranking competitors doing?
 Reading 10 competing articles used to take hours.
 AI SEO optimization tools do it in seconds.

 My pick: Surfer SEO ($99 to $219/month).
 Real-time scoring against live search results.
 You write (or paste in your draft), and it shows what’s missing based on what currently ranks.
-For on-page optimization, this is hard to beat.
+Uses GPT-4o/GPT-4o-mini plus its own language-analysis layer on top, so it’s one of the more transparent tools about what AI it actually runs.

 Enterprise pick: Clearscope (from $129/month).
 Cleaner data, strong for editorial teams, good accuracy for sensitive topics.
-But it’s priced for companies.
+Priced for companies, though.

 Drafting and content generation

-Artificial intelligence in SEO gets the most hype here.
+AI SEO marketing gets the most hype around drafting.
 Most of it is noise.
-What actually helps with AI SEO marketing is simpler than the hype suggests.
+What actually helps is simpler than the hype suggests.

 ChatGPT or Claude (free to $20/month) is what I use for drafting, and honestly what most people should start with.
-If you’ve already done the brief (see above), feeding a structured outline into either one gets you 80% of a draft in 20% of the time.
+If you’ve already done the brief, feeding a structured outline into either one gets you 80% of a draft in 20% of the time.
 No SEO data built in, but you already gathered that in the brief step.

 Jasper (from $49/month) makes sense if you need brand-voice consistency at scale.
-It routes to whichever model fits the task, and the real feature is “brand voice memory,” where it learns your tone.
-But remember the wrapper warning above: if the underlying models improve, the wrapper becomes less valuable.
+They’ve pivoted to “AI platform for marketing” and project $180M ARR for 2026.
+The real feature is “brand voice memory,” where it learns your tone.
+But the wrapper warning applies: if the underlying models improve, the wrapper becomes less valuable.

-The data on this is clear.
-A Semrush study of 42,000 blog pages found human-written content is 8 times more likely to rank first than AI-generated content (80.5% vs 10%).
+The data paints a clear picture.
+A Semrush study of 42,000 blog pages found human-written content is 8 times more likely to rank first (80.5% vs 10%).
 But 72% of SEOs believe AI content ranks equally well.
-Big gap between what people believe and what the data shows.
+Big gap between belief and data.

-That doesn’t mean AI is useless for drafting, though.
+That doesn’t mean AI is useless, though.
 An Ahrefs study of 600,000 pages found 81.9% of top-ranking pages are a blend of human and AI content.
 Only 4.6% are fully AI.
 The blend wins.

 Technical SEO and site audits